onnx/neural-compressor/README.md

 > Notes: please install from source before the formal pypi release.

 ### Weight-Only Quantization (LLMs)
-Following example code demonstrates Weight-Only Quantization on LLMs, it supports Intel CPU, Nvidia GPU, device will be selected for efficiency automatically when multiple devices are available.
+Following example code demonstrates Weight-Only Quantization on LLMs, device will be selected for efficiency automatically when multiple devices are available.

 Run the example:
 ```python